LewisDaleUK/eleventy-plugin-bookwyrm/README.md

 # eleventy-plugin-bookwyrm

-A simple plugin that, given a BookWyrm username & instance URL, will add global data to your Eleventy configuration with a parsed form of the user's RSS feed.
+A simple plugin that, given a BookWyrm username & instance URL, will add global data to your Eleventy configuration with a parsed form of the user's outbox.

 ## Usage